tzanis-anevlavis/evrostos/README.md

 ### Installation Guide
 To install Evrostos one can either use the Makefile included or install it manually.
+*We suggest to use the Makefile option to install Evrostos.*
-For the makefile option just invoke `make` while on the main folder where the Makefile is located.
-We suggest this option.
+To do this, just invoke `make` while on the main folder where the Makefile is located.

-The instructions to install the components manually are as follows.
+Alternatively, to install each component manually follow the instructions below:

 ### 1. NuSMV Installation Instructions:
 1. Create a folder named `build` inside `./NuSMV-2.6.0/NuSMV/`.